 7. External System IDs

-External IDs are a necessity for integrating and syncing two disconnected platforms to correlate records across systems.
+External IDs are a necessity for integrating and syncing two disconnected platforms to correlate customer records across systems.
+Data deduplication processes often have to take these external system IDs into account to make sure that the contact data sync isn't broken.

 As an example, maybe you want to use your marketing automation to send emails to your prospects and customers.
 Well, you want that to be reflected in your sales CRM too so that reps have a full context for their interactions.